-Chap-book \ˈchap-ˌbu̇k\ noun: A modern name applied by book-collectors and others to specimens of popular literature formerly circulated by itinerant dealers or chapmen, consisting chiefly of small pamphlets of popular tales, ballads, tracts, etc.
+Chap-book \ˈchap-ˌbu̇k\ noun: A modern name applied by book-collectors and others to specimens of popular literature formerly circulated by itinerant dealers or “chapmen,” consisting chiefly of small pamphlets of popular tales, ballads, tracts, etc.

 The Maine Chapbook Series began in 1983 as an initiative of the Maine Arts Commission.
 Then-assistant director and former Maine State Poet Laureate Stuart Kestenbaum led the project, and it became a collaboration between MAC and MWPA that ran for over a decade, publishing one chapbook each year by an emerging poet or writer.
 Past judges included Philip Booth, Amy Clampitt, Donald Hall, David Huddle, Mary Oliver, and Charles Simic.
 For an example of the series’ impact, one need look no further than the 1991 competition: that year, poet Betsy Sholl won with her collection Pick a Card and the late poet Donald Hall served as the judge.
 Sholl went on to serve as Maine State Poet Laureate, and Hall served as the Poet Laureate of the United States in 2006.

-The Maine Writers & Publishers Alliance brought back the Maine Chapbook Series in 2019, and poet Martha Collins chose Suzanne Langlois’s Bright Glint Gone, which appeared in 2020.
-Fiction writer Sigrid Nunez then chose Brandon Dudley’s Hazards of Nature: Stories, which appeared in 2021, and memoirist Melissa Febos chose Coco McCracken’s The Rabbit, which appeared in the fall of 2022.
-Most recently, poet Joshua Bennett chise Sasha Goodwin’s Centipede as the winner of our 2022 poetry chapbook contest.
-Each three-year cycle, the contest will continue to rotate between fiction (2023), nonfiction (2024), and poetry (2025) and MWPA will publish and promote that year’s winning manuscript.
+Each three-year cycle, the contest will continue to rotate between nonfiction (2024), poetry (2025), and fiction (2026) and MWPA will publish and promote that year’s winning manuscript.
 Each year, MWPA involves a distinguished author from outside Maine who selects the winning manuscript and writes a brief introduction.
 Each year, the emerging writer selected to have their chapbook published receives a $500 prize and 25 copies of the book.
 An image by a Maine artist is selected for the cover, and the artist also receives a $500 prize.
 For more information about recent judges, winners, and chapbooks, please see below.

 Since 2019, each Maine Chapbook Series edition has been edited and designed in collaboration with Pink Eraser Press.